Poll: Where You Watch TV News Predicts Your Feelings On Immigration

 "I can't really say if those views are coming because of Fox.
 Or if they're watching Fox because they hold those views.
 But it's a really strong connection.
 I think it was very surprising," he said.

-The poll looked at other factors too, including whether you live in a city, a suburb, or a rural area.
-And there are some differences in opinion depending on where you live.
+The poll looked at other factors, including whether respondents live in a city, a suburb or a rural area.
+And there are some differences in opinion depending on where people live.

-We also looked at another factor we thought would really matter: whether you know anyone born outside the U.S., or are an immigrant yourself.
+Pollsters also looked at another factor they thought would really matter: whether respondents know anyone born outside the U.S., or are immigrants themselves.

 "There is definitely a little bit of difference between people who are immigrants, or have an immigrant in their family, and people who don't know anyone from outside the U.S.," Jackson said.